Can You Get By Without a Car?

 Here are a few helpful links that may help you decide if taking a car to school is the way to go:

-Here is the information for ALL UCF shuttles with pick up and drop off routes.
-Note that during school breaks shuttle service, including express shuttles, are modified.
+- ALL UCF shuttles with pick up and drop-off routes.
+Note that during school breaks shuttle service, including express shuttles, is modified.

 These were just a few suggestions based on our experience and hope it will bring a productive conversation for you and your knight.
 Whatever you decide, we definitely recommend trying out UCF’s shuttle options.
 But…if you do take your car to school, this customizable Knights license plate is really cute.